Quicr/quicr-protocol-spec/moq-arch.md

 * Origin server: Component managing the QuicR name space for a specific application and is responsible for establishing trust between clients and relays.
 Origin servers can implement other QuicR functions.

-# Relationship to existing streaming standards
+# QuicR characteristics and its Relationship to existing streaming standards

-It must be obvious by now that QuicR architetcure uses similar concepts and delivery mechanisms to those used by streaming standards such as HLS and MPEG-DASH.
+It must be obvious by now that QuicR and its architetcure uses similar concepts and delivery mechanisms to those used by streaming standards such as HLS and MPEG-DASH.
 Specifically the use of a CDN-like delivery network, the use of named objects and the receiver-triggered media/data delivery.
-However there are some fundamental differnces that are needed to enable the ultra low latency and the specific requirements of interactive applications such as conferncing.
+However there are fundamental characteristics that QuicR provides to enable ultra low latency delivery for interactive applications such as conferncing and gaming.

-* To support low latency the granulaity of named objects in terms of duration need to be quite small making it complicated for clients to request each object individually.
-QuicR uses a subcription semantic along with wildcard names to simplify and speed object delivery
+* To support low latency the granulaity of named objects ,in terms of time duration, need to be quite small making it complicated for clients to request each object individually.
+QuicR uses a publish and subcription semantic along with a wildcard name format to simplify and speed object delivery.

-* QuicR enables applications operating in an ultra latency mode to use Quic datagram rather than streams for their media/object delivery.
-This removes the head-of-line blocking issue as well as enabling the use of resiliency mechanisms that are more suitable for low latency e.g. use of FEC along with selectiveretransmissions.
-Note that QuicR allows for both Quic datagram and stream usage based on the latency requirements.
+* QuicR enables applications operating in an ultra latency mode to use Quic datagram for their media/object delivery.
+This removes the head-of-line blocking issue associated with streams and  enables the use of resiliency mechanisms more suitable for low latency realtime delivery than the strict retransmission mechanism currently used for streams.
+Note that QuicR allows for both Quic datagram and stream usage based on applicatio's latency requirements.

+* QuicR supports resiliency mechanisms that are more suitable for low latency realtime delivery such as FEC and selective retransmission.

+* QUIC's current congestion control algorithms need to be evaluated for efficacy in low latency interactive real-time contexts specially when it comes to mechanisms such as slow start and multiplicative decrease.
+Based on the results of the evaluation work, QuicR can select the congestion control algorithm suitable for the application's class.

 * QuicR associates a TTL to each published object hence enabling relays to dynamically manage their caches

-* Unlike streaming architectures where media contribution and media distribution are treated differently which makes perfect sense for VoD applications, QuicR is used for both contribution and distribution as the split does not exist for interactive communication.
+* Unlike streaming architectures where media contribution and media distribution are treated differently which makes perfect sense for VoD applications, QuicR can be used for both contribution and distribution as the split does not exist for interactive communication.

 * QuicR allows clients to subscribe to objects sourced from different publishers with delivery coming directly from publishers.
 In this architetcure an origin server plays the role of managing the objects' name space and delegating and authorizing publishers to use specific object names.
 This separation of object names ownership, delegatin and authorization from the actual delivery of objects further help in reducing latency as data/media get sourced directly from conference participants without the need to get media first to a centralized server.
 Standard steaimng setups where the origin server also acts as the mdeia publisher is also supported

-* QUIC's current congestion control mechanisms needs to be evaluated for efficacy in low latency interactive real-time contexts.
-There needs to be a way to negotiate the congestion control algorithm to be used per connection to allow algoithms that support different classes of applications.

 * QuicR allows publishers to associate a priority with objects.
 Priorities can help the delivery network and the subscribers to make decisions about resiliency, latency,drops etc.

+* QuicR is designed so that objects are encryoted end-to-end and will pass transparently through the delivery network.
+Any information required by the delivery network, e.g. object priority, will be included as part of a  meta-data that uses a security context separate from that used for the object.

 # Architecture

 ## Problem Space

+[To Do] Need work

 This is design for applications such as voice and video system that are deployed in the cloud, games systems, multiuser AR/VR applications, and IoT sensor that produce real time data.
 It is designed for endpoints with between 0.1 and 10 mbps connection to the Internet that have a need for real time data transports.
 The main characteristic of real time data is that it is not useful if it is takes longer than some fixed amount of time to deliver.